 - A Low-dose CT scan (LDCT) of the chest

-Our screening program focuses on people at high risk for developing lung cancer and involves a focused medical history, a physical examination and a low-dose CT scan.
-As a result, Roswell Park’s screening program diagnoses 70% of cancers at an early stage (stage 0, I and II), compared to current national trends that detect 70% of cancers at advanced stages (stage 3 or 4).
+Our screening focuses on people at high risk for developing lung cancer and as a result, 70% of the cancers we find with screening are early stage (stage 0, 1 and 2) compared to national statistics that show 70% of lung cancers are diagnosed at advanced stages (stage 3 or 4).

 Low-Dose CT (LDCT)

-This noninvasive scan, which does not require any contrast dye, can locate suspicious nodules or lesions in the lung better than traditional X-ray.
-With LDCT, the X-ray machine rotates around the patient, taking multiple images, which a computer reconstructs into a three-dimensional picture of the lungs.
+This noninvasive scan, which does not require any contrast dye, finds suspicious nodules or lesions in the lung better than an X-ray.
+With LDCT, the scanner rotates around the patient, taking multiple images, which a computer reconstructs into a three-dimensional picture of the lungs.
 LDCT takes only seconds to obtain a detailed picture of the lungs and the radiation dose is less than the yearly exposure to background radiation in the environment.

 Please contact us about lung cancer screening if you have:

-- a history of cancer of the lung, esophagus, head, or neck, or
+- a history of cancer of the lung, esophagus, head, or neck (excluding cancer of the thyroid), or

 - the following three factors: